Home Upcoming Events Speaker Recordings Club Photos Newsletters Swarm Info Contacts/Links

 Field Days - Educational Opportunity

-ATTENTION - New Beekeepers and wanna-bee Beekeepers: SVBA will hold field days occasionally during the sprint and summer months.
+ATTENTION - New Beekeepers and wanna-bee Beekeepers: SVBA holds field days occasionally during the spring and summer months.
 These field days are free and open to all current members who want to learn from experienced beekeepers.
 Remember to bring your suit and gloves!

 Questions or Corrections?
 Contact our Web Page Administrator